Chinese numerals: Whole numbers

 Multiple-digit numbers are constructed using a multiplicative principle; first the digit itself (from 1 to 9), then the place (such as 10 or 100); then the next digit.

-In Mandarin, the multiplier 兩 (liǎng) is often used rather than for all numbers 200 and greater with the "2" numeral (although as noted earlier this varies from dialect to dialect and person to person).
+In Mandarin, 兩 (liǎng) rather than is often used for all numbers 200 and greater to represent the "2" numeral (although as noted earlier this varies from dialect to dialect and person to person).
 Use of both or are acceptable for the number 200.
 When writing in the Cantonese dialect, is used to represent the "2" numeral for all numbers.
 In the southern Min dialect of Chaozhou (Teochew), (no^{6}) is used to represent the "2" numeral in all numbers from 200 onwards.
 Thus: